 We went on the Operation Christmas Child website.
 There we watched Scotty McCreery pack his boxes and deliver them (click here) to the Dominican Republic.
 I cried.
 The boys started running through the house grabbing more things – balls, toothbrushes, small stuffed animals, and soap.
 We filled the boxes to the brim!

 Our church is collecting the boxes this year.
 We were informed that as much as the kids love the toys and candy, they really appreciate the socks (to keep them protected from disease) and school supplies.

 Bonus: We went to Chick-fil-a for lunch today and they had all of their Operation Christmas Child materials out.
 Free boxes you could fill, as well as “All About Me” sheets.
 The boys loved filling them out.
 We do prefer to use the plastic shoeboxes, so the children can reuse them for something in the future.

 We’re also tracking our Christmas shoeboxes.
 We can’t wait to see where they end up!

 Looking to see if you can participate in your area?
 Click here.
-The national collection week is November 12-19.
+Every year there is a collection the third week in November.

 I’d love to know how you are giving back this holiday season.
-It may be for a toy drive, Scouting for Food, donations to Hurricane Sandy victims, or something local.
-Please share in the comments.
+It may be for a toy drive, Jingle Bell Book Shop, Scouting for Food, donations to natural disaster victims, or something local.
+Let’s do give back!